Do you know where your Training is taking YOU?

 2. CBT Nuggets Online Training (Serious IT Professionals)

 CBT Nuggets is a recognized group of trainer whom for years have been providing technical training via videos.Years ago, I recall watching all the Windows 2003 video series while I was working on my MCSE.

-Today they have matured into a leader for online training.
+Today they have matured into a leader in online training.
 Their online course catalog now includes too many training videos to list here.
-And some of the more interesting videos that caught my eyes were on Cloud, VMware and Linux.
+And some of the more interesting videos that caught my eyes were on Cloud, VMware, and Linux.

 They have a few pricing plans and even a free seven-day trial to test them out.
 They offer labs, coaches, and practice exams to help get you certified.

 The CBT Nugget basic learner plan starts at $99 per month ($89 per month for the 12-month plan).

 One more interesting discovery I made while researching for this post was CBT training qualifies for “official” training towards CERTS from Amazon, Microsoft, VMware, Cisco and CompTIA.

 Here’s an example of CBT Nuggets’ Training offered towards the VCP5-DCV* CERT:

 *Note: VCP5-DCV should not be confused with VCP5 training only offered by VMware.

 Configuring a vSwitch on vSphere 5.5